movementlabsxyz/movement-docs/docs/general/Mainnet/node_level_architecture.md

 The DA light node is a standalone service which performs these categories of operations:

-1. Write: the light node sequences the signed protoBlocks submitted by authorized nodes in a locally ordered mempool to periodically write them, sequenced in L2 blocks, to the data availability layer.
+1. Write: the light node forwards signed transaction-batches, which are submitted by authorized nodes, to the data availability layer.
 2. Read: the light node reads the blobs from the data availability layer and verifies them against its verification parameters, currently by verifying a trusted signature.
 3. Parameter update (to be implemented): updates parameters of verification, blob data format, and the DA namespace.